 Acceptance into the program will be determined by meeting all of the above criteria.
-Applications are accepted during specific beginning and ending dates.
+Applications are accepted on a rolling basis with the following criteria: Students wishing to enter September classes must have completed applications in by the last day of June; Students wishing to enter April classes must have completed applications in by the last day of January.
 Submission of a competed application packet is the responsibility of each nursing candidate.
 Candidates will not be considered for admission until all admission requirements have been met.